Department of Mass Communication

-In addition to serving as an adjunct instructor with the Department of Mass Communication, Christie is the full-time director of the Office for Community and Civic Engagement.
+In addition to serving as an adjunct faculty member in the Department of Mass Communication, Christie is the full-time director of the Office for Community and Civic Engagement.
 In this position, she works closely with students, faculty, and staff in helping to better engage and serve the community through academic service-learning and co-curricular service initiatives.
 Christie has a strong interest in public relations, media studies, and speech communication.
 She currently serves as the part-time Public Information Consultant for Robeson County Administration and County Commissioners.
 Before joining the Mass Communication team, Christie served as an adjunct instructor in the Department of English, Theater and Foreign Languages focusing on public communication.

 Previous teaching experiences include Sandhills Community College and the University of North Carolina at Greensboro.

 M.A.
 Communication Studies, University of North Carolina at Greensboro